Li Yan (Yang Wu)

 Li Yan (李儼) (died 918), né Zhang Xiu (張休) and later Zhang Bo (張播), was an emissary that Emperor Zhaozong of Tang sent to the warlord Yang Xingmi the military governor (Jiedushi) of Huainan Circuit (淮南, headquartered in modern Yangzhou, Jiangsu) in 902, who would remain at Huainan Circuit as the Tang emperor's representative even after Tang's eventual destruction in 907.
 He would be the one who formally bestowed Yang Xingmi's sons and successors Yang Wo and Yang Longyan with their formal titles on behalf of the Tang emperor during the initial years of the Yang family-ruled state of Yang Wu (also known as Hongnong).
 In 918, after the general Zhu Jin assassinated Xu Zhixun the son of Yang Wu's regent Xu Wen, Xu Wen believed that Li was complicit in Zhu's plot and put him to death.

 Background

 It is not known when Li Yan was born.
 He was originally named Zhang Xiu, and later also became known as Zhang Bo, and was a younger, if not youngest, son of the chancellor Zhang Jun.
-Because of his heritage, he came to serve in the imperial government during the reign of Emperor Zhaozong, initially serving as a copyeditor (校書郎, Xiaoshulang) at the Palace Library, eventually becoming a general of the imperial guards.
+Because of his father‘s heritage, he came to serve in the imperial government during the reign of Emperor Zhaozong, initially serving as a copyeditor (校書郎, Xiaoshulang) at the Palace Library, eventually becoming a general of the imperial guards.